Quality Assurance

 R&D

-The management of chemical substances begins in the R&D stage when the applications for chemical substances are determined, and is guided throughout every stage by a commitment to developing products and process characterized by safe, environmentally sound production, handling, and use.
+The management of chemical substances begins in the R&D stage when the applications for chemical substances are determined, and from that stage onwards we strive to design products and process while being considerate of the environment.
 For products that are expected to be exported to other countries in the future in addition to being sold domestically, we conduct research on each country’s laws and regulations and consider the requisite measures.

 Materials purchase